ondrej-kvasnovsky/docker-handbook/picking-os/configure-debian.md

 ### Debian

-Lets configure Debian 9 OS to run our Docker containers and we will use it as staging server.
+Lets configure Debian 9 OS to run our Docker containers.
+We are going to use it as our staging server.

 First [download](https://www.debian.org/distrib/netinst) Debian distribution.
 Then install that into your virtual box.
 Just ssh and headless mode will be fine.
+Create at least 4GB disc.

 Then we can do basic configuration.